iotaledger/wallet.rs/documentation/docs/references/python/iota_wallet/account.md

 def burn_nft(nft_id, options=None)
 ```

 Burn an nft output.
-Outputs controlled by it will be sweeped before if they don&#x27;t have a storage
+Outputs controlled by it will be swept before if they don&#x27;t have a storage
 deposit return, timelock or expiration unlock condition.
 This should be preferred over burning, because after
 burning, the foundry can never be destroyed anymore.